UKELG Evening Talk: Joint Operating Agreements – Key legal issues

 1930 Networking drinks

-This event is now sold out.
-Please contact the IBA Divisions team at firstname.lastname@example.org for any questions.
+This event has sold out.
+Please contact the IBA Divisions team at email@example.com for any questions.

 The topic for this presentation, which will be jointly presented by 20 Essex Street and Norton Rose Fulbright, is JOAs – Key legal issues.
 David Lewis QC, Angharad Parry, Neil Q Miller and Holly Stebbing will provide an update on case-law and themes arising in relation to disputes under Joint Operating Agreements.
 Issues covered will include operators’ remedies for failure to pay cash-calls, voting at Opcom, gross negligence of operators, steps that can and cannot be taken by non-operators and duties of good faith.